fosspointer/linc/readme.md

 Here are some of its key characteristics:

 - **Statically typed:** Linc's static typing ensures that every value's purpose is respected, such that it be used accordingly.
-- **Multi-paradigm:** It is a priority that the language support multiple coding-paradigms, in order to appeal to both *Functional* programming audiences, as well as *Object Oriented* and *Procedural* ones.
+- **Multi-paradigm:** It is a priority that the language support multiple coding-paradigms, in order to appeal to not only *Functional* programming audiences, but also *Object Oriented* and *Procedural* ones.
 - **Free form:** Like most languages, indentation in Linc is insignificant.
 This means that one can indent their code according to their personal style.
 - ***Imperative:** At the current stage, imperative programming is emphasized, so as to guarantee that even the most fundamental of code is of high quality.
 In the future, declarative programming will also be approached.

+## Features

+- **Immutability by default:** In the majority of modern programming languages, a variable is declared mutable unless stated otherwise (most commonly achieved using the 'const' keyword).
+In linc, as well as a few other functional-inspired programming languages (such as Rust), the opposite is true.
+This serves the purpose of easing-up const-correctness (it's much more difficult to specify const, when most of the time it makes sense as the default, rather 'opting-in' for mutability on a case-by-case basis).
+- **Evaluator/Interpreter:** Although the language is far from 'done' (which it most probably won't ever be, but will be kept in maintainance), one can already experiment with language features and the language in general, even before the assembly generator is implemented.

 ## Requirements